Who can be a member?

 We recognise that this profession is a calling, not just a qualification.
 Equally, a qualification alone does not necessarily a somatic sexologist make.
 However, as ASIS is acting as the verification body on behalf of the insurers, all applications need to be assessed by our Membership Committee.

-Benefits: Professional standards, Insurance, ASIS Circles, Access to a discounted mediation service, Supervision opportunities, Community support, CPD information.
+Benefits: Professional standards, insurance, listing on our member's directory, ASIS Circles, access to a discounted mediation service, supervision opportunities, community support, CPD information.

 Professional membership costs £65 p.a. plus a one-off £10 administration charge.

 You are invited to become a Student Member if you are engaged in training with an aim of becoming a practitioner of somatic and integrative sexology.